axibase/atsd-use-cases/tutorials/docker-monitoring/README.md

 This rule raises an alert if the 15-minute average exceeds the 1-hour average by more than 25%.

 These rules adapt to events and change over time.
-If your daily number of users is growing, so is the load.
+If your daily number of users is growing, the load on your infrastructure is growing as well.
 This rule takes that fact into account when calculating thresholds.
 This is where daily recalculation of forecasts in ATSD shows its strengths – it allows the database to determine new periods and new trends continuously.
 New forecasts are generated every night, taking into account all the recent developments and trends that have occurred.
 This kind of approach results in improved forecast accuracy and dynamic response to abnormal events and new trends.

 As a result of smart rules and advanced forecasting techniques, you can leave alerting and monitoring tasks in the capable hands of ATSD.
-Axibase Time Series Database informas you of critical events and negative forecasts.
+Axibase Time Series Database informs you of critical events and negative forecasts.
 In addition, the database eliminates the need to revisit and adapt thresholds manually, which can be a time-consuming task itself.
 In short, automated thresholding is the future of performance monitoring.

 ## Monitoring Linux Containers with the Axibase Time Series Database

 Modern companies are becoming increasingly overwhelmed with machine data.
 They can rarely leverage this information to predict operational behavior of their systems, applications, and users because advanced analytics and forecasts require detailed data collected for several business cycles (years) to be accurate.
-ATSD solves this problem by storing granular data for long periods of time in order to support fully automated, adaptive thresholding at scale.
+ATSD solves this problem by storing granular data for long periods of time to support fully automated, adaptive thresholding at scale.

 ATSD allows you to automate and optimize a number of tasks: